StarID¶

 .

-A 2xn array of the image points of interest that were not paired with a catalogue star in the star identification routine.
+A 2xn array of the image points of interest that were not paired with a catalog star in the star identification routine.

 The first row contains to the x locations (columns) and the second row contains to the y locations (rows).